infojam-james/Test-Cases/Investigations/Authorising-an-investigation/investigations-12.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
++ The tester must be logged in.
 + The person the incident happened to must have an Accountable Person (e.g. Assistant Director).
-+ The Case Status for the incident in question must be 'Investigation (Review)'
++ The Case Status must be 'Investigation (Review)'

 ##Assumptions
 + A supported browser is being used.